 If a derived class is inherited from another type of specialized class, then the result is a specialized class of the derived class type.

 [For example, if a block inherits from a record, then the result is a block.]

-All specialized classes can be derived from class [provided the resulting class fulfills the restriction of the specialized class.
-It is recommended to use the most specific specialized class.]
+All specialized classes can be derived from class, provided that the resulting class fulfills the restriction of the specialized class.
 A class may only contain class-definitions, annotations, and extends-clauses (having any other contents is deprecated).